 - Integrates with Google Analytics

-It’s quite powerful, totally customizable, and great for both internal and external consumption.
+Overall, powerful cognitiveSEO reports are totally customizable and great for both internal and external consumption.

 So whether you are tracking your own site or client sites, you’ll have all the information you need to create a strong SEO, social media, and content marketing strategy.